How do I run a command in a running Docker container?

 Understanding the docker attach Command

 The docker attach command, on the other hand, connects your terminal to a running container’s standard input, output, and error streams.
-This can be particularly useful for applications that run in the foreground, such as web servers or interactive applications.
+This can be particularly useful for applications that run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » in the foreground, such as web servers or interactive applications.

 Syntax